Get Smart with Social Media Comparison

-It was a horrible feeling and I’m pretty sure people felt the same way when they go on Facebook, Snapchat, Instagram, Twitter & Tumblr, seeing how much their co-workers, friends, and ex-classmates are going about in their life, posting things like showing off their vacation, new job and living the life etc etc.
+Seeing how much their co-workers, friends, and ex-classmates are going about in their life, posting things like showing off their vacation, new job, and living life etc.

 It's sad but then I went on Google and searched up "social media & self-esteem", looking for advice on how to overcome this.
 I learned so much reading through those posts and I'm glad to say that not everything is what it's seemed in their photos.